-I set my pressure cooker to 6 minutes on poultry setting (High Pressure) and turn the valve to seal in the steam.
+I set my pressure cooker to 6 minutes on high pressure and turn the valve to seal in the steam.
 It took about 3-5 minutes each time to come to pressure and begin cooking.
 I let the pressure release naturally for 5 minutes and then if still not ready to release, I do a quick release.
 Remove meat from liquid and let rest for 5-10 minutes.

 Now you can slice up the chicken breasts–perfect to use for salads or sandwiches.